bakasheddy/E-coms-Product-Recommender/README.md

 - to handle overfitting, Dropout was used

 ## Final note
-Thank you for the privilege to go through this vetting test i learnt a lot from it honestly, some of which is my first time using i really enjoyed every step even though i ony did all i could to attempt this, i hope to join you and improve myself better
+Thank you for the privilege to go through this vetting test i learnt a lot from it honestly, some of which is my first time using i really enjoyed every step , i hope i get the opportunity to improve and do better.